liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-.. c:function:: int ARKodeSetIRKTable(void* arkode_mem, int s, int q, int p, realtype *c, realtype *A, realtype *b, realtype *bembed)
+.. c:function:: int ARKodeSetIRKTable(void* arkode_mem, int s, int q, int p, realtype* c, realtype* A, realtype* b, realtype* bembed)

    Specifies a customized Butcher table for the implicit portion of the system.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.
-      * *s* -- number of stages in the RK method
+      * *s* -- number of stages in the RK method.
-      * *q* -- global order of accuracy for the RK method
+      * *q* -- global order of accuracy for the RK method.
-      * *p* -- global order of accuracy for the embedded RK method
+      * *p* -- global order of accuracy for the embedded RK method.
       * *c* -- array (of length *s*) of stage times for the RK method.
       * *A* -- array of coefficients defining the RK stages.
 This should be stored as a 1D array of size *s*s*, in row-major order.